TomasTillmann/design-patterns-notes/notes.md

 ## What it is
 * only one instance of a class
 * ensures global access
+ * its not a global variable

 ## When to use
 * One shared something over the whole programm for the whole time
- * eg. database, some file
+ * eg. database, some file, one logger, ...

+## Difference between static
+* live of static class cannot be controlled
+* singleton can be passed around
+* singleton can inherit
+* singleton can use lazy algorithms

 ## Implementation
 ```cs